brn-cntrl/pilot_server/README.md

     * Restarting with watchdog (fsevents)
     * Debugger is active!
     * Debugger PIN: 122-354-517
-Please note that the SER model prints information to the terminal when it loads, so you might need to scroll up to find this section.

 * On Mac, CMD+click on the listed http address and the server will launch a webpage in your default browser
 * To shutdown the server in the browser, click "Shutdown Server"